hungpham2017/mcu/docs/source/plotting.rst

     * The average of electrostatic potential is computed over a plane that is perpendicular to this axis error : float
     * Default: 0.01
-    * The electrostatic potential (pot) at the vacuum is computed by taking the average of all the pot in the window (pot - 2*error, max(pot)) color : list
+    * The electrostatic potential (pot) at the vacuum is computed by taking the average of all the pot in the window (pot - 2*error, maximum of pot) color : list
     * Default: ['r', '#737373']
-    * The color codes for the electrostatic potential and the vacuum ylim : list
+    * The color codes for the electrostatic potential and the vacuum marker ylim : list
     * Default: None, automatic estimated
     * Limit range for energy axis in eV